mmr2187/testMD/README.md

 ---

-Further, balance checks on ALL flows of a specific flow-object across all activities, requires a more complete database.
+__Further, balance checks on ALL flows of a specific flow-object across all activities, requires a more complete database.__

+Similar question to above except we're looking into all flows into all activities.

 ---